-Snap Spectacles V2 Are Faster, Water Resistant Wearable Tech That Reportedly Offers Better Quality
+Snap Spectacles V2 Are Faster, Water Resistant Wearable Tech That Reportedly Offer Better Quality

 — Spectacles (@Spectacles) April 26, 2018

 Finally, the Spectacles can now be taken around water.
-The electronics of the glasses have been made waterproof, so it can be taken around beaches, the pool, water parks, and other potentially wet places where wearers might want to capture video.
+The electronics of the glasses have been made waterproof, so it can be taken around beaches, pools, water parks, and other potentially wet places where wearers might want to capture video.

-It will be interesting to see if and how the buzz and response differ with Spectacles V2.
+It will be interesting to see if and how the response differs with Spectacles V2.
 Snap is already planning a more expensive and “more ambitious” version of the glasses for next year, according to sources with Cheddar.
 The next iteration will potentially have a price tag of $300 and sport two cameras to create 3D-like depth effects in videos.